Scaly Mountain, North Carolina: Recreation

 The vertical rise is just 223 ft, from an elevation of 3802 ft at the base to 4026 ft at the top.
 The top of Highlands Outpost is now home to a beautiful RV Park (Scaly Mountain Slopes) with cabins offering a full 360 degree view for miles.
 Average annual snowfall is 38.2 in, but the entire usable area is covered by snowmaking.
 Snow tubing is open from the last weekend in October to late March, thanks to new year round all weather snowmaking.
 Snow was made on July 4 weekend in 2021.
 Highlands Outpost also has gem mining, trout fishing, ice skating (during the Winter time), turf tubing (during the Summer time), and a brand new alpine coaster called the “Scaly Screamer” which opened Thanksgiving Day 2021.
-There is also a cafe upstairs which is open for lunch everyday, and a gift shop, the Bartram Market.
+There is also a café upstairs which is open for lunch everyday, and a gift shop, the Bartram Market.

 Opened in late 2012, zipline park Highlands Aerial Park offers zipline canopy tours, a family challenge course, and a botanical nature trail at the elevation of 3420 ft on High Holly Mountain, the westernmost mountain of the Highlands Plateau.
 This ecological tour includes the signature "Squealing Mare", a zip over 1500 ft long with long-range views of the mile-high mountains of the Nantahala National Forest.
 The "Wilderness Nature Trail" features a 150 ft swing bridge over a spring-fed waterfall, where over 100 wildflowers, native shrubs, and old-growth forest trees are identified, and each season offers a new study in mountain plant life.
 Highlands Aerial Park is located on Dillard Road (NC 106), between Highlands, NC and Dillard, GA.